Skip to content

 We recommend two companies to get started with when researching health insurance:

-1. Cigna provides free quotes to newcomers looking for international health insurance.
+2. Cigna provides free quotes to newcomers looking for international health insurance policies for stays 4+ months.
 Get your free quote here.

 Meanwhile, permanent residents, like those admitted through the Express Entry system, receive the same access to healthcare as Canadian citizens… except for one tiny problem:

-Sometimes new immigrants who should, in theory, have access to the Canadian healthcare system, have to wait a few weeks or months after they arrive in Canada before they gain access to the publicly-funded system.
+Sometimes new immigrants who should, in theory, have access to the Canadian healthcare system, have to wait a few weeks or as long as three months after they arrive in Canada before they gain access to the publicly-funded system.
 The length of this delay, or whether or not there is even a delay, depends on the province in which the newcomer chooses to reside.

 You might be wondering what the situation is for you.
 For the rest of this article, we’re going to break down what to expect for healthcare in your first few months in Canada.
 First, we’re going to review what to expect for different types of immigration status.
 Second, we’re going to review what to expect in each province.